SUBMISSIONS OPEN: August 12 - October 13, 2019

 Entries for the Emerging Writer's Prize in Fiction should be a single prose work not exceeding 7,500 words.
 Entrants may submit more than once, but each new entry must be accompanied by a separate $20 entry fee.

-- Open to writers who haven’t yet published a full-length book, and who have no book forthcoming before May 1, 2018.
+- Open to writers who haven’t yet published a full-length book, and who have no book forthcoming before May 1, 2020.
 Writers with chapbooks are allowed.
+Writers with a self-published book with a print run under 500 copies are allowed.

-- All work will be considered for inclusion in the print journal.
+- All work will be considered for inclusion in the print magazine.

 - Only previously unpublished work will be considered.